-Here comes our taxi, good old No. 1🚋.The Linha 1 tram screeches and rattles along the the Douro River from the Ribeira district of Porto to the Foz do Duoro district, and this is where we were headed.
+Here comes our taxi, good old tram No. 1🚋.The Linha 1 tram screeches and rattles along the the Douro River from the Ribeira district of Porto to the Foz do Duoro district, and this is exactly where we were headed.
 So hop on it’s so much fun!

-So we wanted to go to the MUSEU DE ARTE SERRALVES.
+Do as we say, not as we do!
+READ ON!So we wanted to go to the MUSEU DE ARTE SERRALVES.
 This museum is renowned for contemporary art and not far at all from the Foz district.
-We need to tell you this little story and you can learn from our mistake.
+We need to tell you this little story so you can learn from our mistake.

-It was well worth it!
+At least it was well worth it!